 Kids love this fun literacy game– it’s a fun way to build reading skills for pre-readers and beginning readers!

 Cool car pens in sport sleek designs.
-Who wouldn’t want to write with these to create their own stories?
+What bookish child wouldn’t want to write with these to create their own stories?

 Headlamps beat book lamps for reading hands down.
 Why?
 Because they’re hands-free AND have much better light!
 (All over the page light, not just in one spot.)
 Plus, how cool are you when you sit in bed with a headlamp?!
 Gift this reading gift along with a new book for your next holiday.